 Weibull analysis performs curve-fitting techniques to your data points.
 Using the resulting plot, you can view the probability curve of your product performance over time, including future time points.
 In this way, Weibull is used as a predictive tool.
-The value of using Weibull analysis with your FRACAS data is that you can spot trends, assess the situation before issues become larger problems, and proactively make product corrective plans.
+The value of using Weibull analysis with your FRACAS data is that you can spot trends, assess the situation before issues become larger problems, and proactively employ corrective and/or preventive action plans.